-What with all the sudden shocks and changes in the world and our country since the Brexit referendum, and now a national election looming on the horizon, some people are feeling stressed, anxious, panicked, sad or angry.
+What with all the sudden shocks and changes going on in the world and the UK, many people are feeling stressed, anxious, panicked, sad or angry.

 I noticed that, after the Brexit result, more people were arguing on phones in the street, others were angrily taking their stress out on people online, and families and friends were having bitter arguments – sometimes for the first time ever.